-VMware vSphere does not support snapshots of virtual machines with the VMware Fault Tolerance feature enabled.
-Therefore, Agent for ESX(i) does not back up these machines and you cannot select them for backup under Virtual machines.
+Agent for VMware does not back up virtual machines with the VMware Fault Tolerance feature enabled, and you cannot select them for backup under Virtual machines.
 If you include a group containing a fault tolerant machine in a backup plan, this machine will be automatically excluded.